electricimp/Bullwinkle/README.md

 <div id="package_onfail"><h3>onFail(callback)</h3></div>

-The onFail method adds an event listent (the *callback*) that will  execute if the partner application does not have a handler for the specified messageName, or if the partner fails to respond within a specified period of time (the [messageTimeout](#bullwinkle_options)).
+The onFail method adds an event listener (the *callback*) that will  execute if the partner application does not have a handler for the specified messageName, or if the partner fails to respond within a specified period of time (the [messageTimeout](#bullwinkle_options)).
 The callback method requires three parameters: *err*, *message*, and *retry*.

-The *err* parameter describes the error, and will either be `Bullwinkle.NO_HANDLER` (in the event the partner application does have a handler for the specified messageName), or `Bullwinkle.NO_RESPONSE` (in the event the partner application fails to respond in the specified timeout period).
+The *err* parameter describes the error, and will either be `Bullwinkle.NO_HANDLER` (in the event the partner application does not have a handler for the specified messageName), or `Bullwinkle.NO_RESPONSE` (in the event the partner application fails to respond in the specified timeout period).

 The *message* parameter contains the failed message.

-The *retry* parameter is a method that can be invoked the retry sending the message in a specified period of time.
+The *retry* parameter is a method that can be invoked to retry sending the message in a specified period of time.

 ```squirrel
 bull.send("importantMessage")